Frequently Asked Questions (FAQ)

 Most likely, you will be able to stay on the exact pill you are currently using or else you will be provided with a pill that will very closely match your current one; you should not experience any difficulties in the switch.
 New Reproductive Health Center clients will not be able to receive NuvaRing.
 However, a written prescription can be provided so that you can purchase NuvaRing at a local pharmacy.

-Basically, the Reproductive Health Center (585-243-7540) will provide annual gynecological exams and contraception and Health Services (585-245-5736) will provide all other sexual health and primary care health needs.
+Basically, the Reproductive Health Center (585-243-7540) will provide annual gynecological exams and contraception for women, whereas Health Services (585-245-5736) will provide all other sexual health and primary care health needs.

 Back to Top